 Morning services are held on Shabbat and the first days of haggim throughout the year (Pesach, Shavuot, Sukkot, and Shemini Atzeret/Simchat Torah).
 During the summer, we occasionally conduct Kabbalat Shabbat services at members’ homes.
 During the month of Elul, we meet weekly for prayer and study sessions in preparation for the Yomim Noraim.
 We also hold High Holiday services which, for 2021, are for members and their families only.

-Our services are lay-led, liturgically traditional and conducted largely in Hebrew.
-We use Siddur Sim Shalom for Shabbat and Festivals as our prayer book and Mahzor Lev Shalem for the High Holidays.
-Services include P'sukei De-zimra, Shaharit, Torah reading (triennial), Haftarah and Musaf.
-A d’var Torah in English, presented by one of the congregants, followed by a discussion, is normally a part of the service.
+Our services are conducted largely in Hebrew.
+We use Siddur Lev Shalem for Shabbat and festivals.
+Services include Psukei De-zimra, Shaharit, Torah reading (triennial), Haftarah, Musaf, and a d’var Torah (in English) followed by discussion.

 Whether you're visiting the Berkshires for a weekend, live in the region year-round, or anythingin between, we invite you to join us.